Alex Ferguson

 I am a member of the BACP and work within their ethical framework.

-I am also a member of the Climate Psychology Alliance and am currently conducting research aiming to increase the confidence therapists have to explore the climate crisis with clients wishing to do so.
+I am also a member of the Climate Psychology Alliance and have recently conducted a research project aiming to increase the confidence therapists have to explore the climate crisis with clients wishing to do so.

 Shipley, West Yorkshire, BD17